On Seshadri constants of non-simple abelian varieties: Introduction

-\begin{lemma}[{$=$\cite[Lemma $3.3$]{MR1393263}}] Let $(A,L)$ be a polarized abelian variety of dimension $n$.
-Let $C$ be an irreducible reduced curve on $A$ which contains the identity $0 \in A$.
-Assume that

-Then $C$ is contained in a proper abelian subvariety of $A$. \end{lemma}
+then $C$ is a contained in a proper abelian subvariety of $A$.

-In view of \pref{lm:nakamaye}, it is natural to ask wether there exists a proper abelian subvariety $B$ which computes the Seshadri constant (i.e., $ \varepsilon(A,L) = \varepsilon(B,L|_B)$) under the assumption of \pref{lm:nakamaye}.
-In general there exist infinitely many abelian subvarieties of a fixed abelian variety.
-Hence, for a sequence of curves $\{0 \in C_n\}_n$ such that $ \{ \varepsilon_{C_n,0} (L) \}_n $ converges to $\varepsilon(A,L)$, it is not clear whether we can take a subsequence such that all $C_n$ are contained in the same proper abelian subvariety of $A$.
+In view of \cite[Lemma $3.3$]{MR1393263}, it is natural to ask wether there exists a proper abelian subvariety $B$ which computes the Seshadri constant (i.e., $ \varepsilon(A,L) = \varepsilon(B,L|_B)$) under the assumption of \cite[Lemma $3.3$]{MR1393263}.
+Some abelian varieties admit infinitely many abelian subvarieties.
+If A is one of them, then for a sequence of curves $\{0 \in C_n\}_n$ such that $ \{ \varepsilon_{C_n} (L) \}_n $ converges to $\varepsilon(A,L)$, it is not clear whether we can take a subsequence such that all $C_n$ are contained in the same proper abelian subvariety of $A$.
 Our first result gives an affirmative answer to this question.

 \begin{theorem} Assume that

 Then there exists a proper abelian subvariety $B$ of $A$ such that $ \varepsilon(A,L) = \varepsilon(B,L|_B)$. \end{theorem}